cisarik/mychatgpt/README.md

 1. Navigate to [https://chatgpt.com](https://chatgpt.com) in the active browser tab.
 2. Open the extension’s **Debug** page and click **Connectivity test (chatgpt.com)**.
 3. Review the inline history for the most recent responses and cross-check the `scan` scope logs for the summarized ping result.
+4. Use the nearby **Check content script** button for a quick status pulse after SPA navigations—the label flips to “Content script aktívny” when the retry ping succeeds.

 ## Metadata probe
 1. Open a conversation on [https://chatgpt.com](https://chatgpt.com) and launch the **Debug** page.